 In the morning we enjoyed a walk through the city to the Colosseum.
 This is an absolute must see while you’re in Rome!

-- Once again (I hope you’ve caught on the theme by now), reserve your tickets so you can enter through the priority line.
+- Once again (I hope you’ve caught on the theme by now), reserve your tickets (and pay for them with your Chase Sapphire Preferred card) before you go so you can enter through the priority line.
 Your ticket for the Colosseum is also good for a visit across the street at the Roman Forum.

 From there we took the metro up to the Spanish steps and then walked back through the city to do some souvenir shopping.
 That night we had pizza on the patio of one of the restaurants in front of the Pantheon.
 It was the perfect way to end the trip!
 Having dinner in front of a beautiful ancient landmark was a surreal experience!